bluebu/rails-alpine/README.md

 # rails-alpine

+Rails environment built with alpine-linux, openssh, git, and other dependencies.

+based on the hub.docker.com/_/ruby

+### Usage:

 docker pull bluebu/rails-alpine

-# based on the hub.docker.com/_/ruby